Frequently Asked Questions

 We take graduate student recruitment very seriously and we assume you take applying to graduate school equally seriously.

 Here are a few questions you might be asking:

 Our key strengths at the University of Tennessee include the following:

-- a unique combination of 3 specialty areas – criminology, globalization & political economy, and environmental sociology.
-Two of these areas (globalization & political economy and environmental sociology) are only offered at a limited number of Sociology departments in the US, and the combination of all three is not found in any other department.
+- a unique combination of 3 specialty areas – criminology, globalization & Political Economy & Globalization, and environmental sociology.
+Two of these areas (globalization & Political Economy & Globalization and environmental sociology) are only offered at a limited number of Sociology departments in the US, and the combination of all three is not found in any other department.
 In addition, our criminology area emphasizes critical issues and perspectives.